 Total liabilities means all type of debts company owe to outsiders, the formula is long-term liabilities plus current liabilities.
 Liabilities includes bank loans, creditors, salaries outstanding, interest payable and other dues.

-After finding total assets and liabilities, you have to subtract the later from the former.
+After finding total assets and liabilities, you have to use the above formula to get company’s owner’s capital or book value.

 Alternative way to calculate stockholders equity